Thomas Hestbæk Andersen

 Thomas Hestbæk Andersen holds a PhD in linguistics (2003) and is an Associate Professor in Business Communication at the University of Southern Denmark.
+He is Head of Research/PI for an externally funded project: ‘The resemiotisation of buying and selling interaction’ – ‘Resemina’ (supported by The Velux Foundation).

 His research focuses on social semiotic text analysis as well as text production, hereunder explorations on the digital resemiotisation of interaction in/from organisations.
 Thomas also investigates multimodal copy writing, multimodal discourse analysis and (as basic research) a systemic functional description of the grammar and semantics of Danish.